zlooo/FIXYou/README.md

 In order to register session you either need id of an already registered dictionary, `dictionaryID` param of `registerSessionAndDictionary` method, or register a new dictionary.
 Each FIX dictionary has a unique ID  and instance of FixSpec class.
 I've written a simple tool https://github.com/zlooo/FIXYou-tools/tree/master/fix_spec_generator that can generate implementation of FixSpec interface based on Quickfix xml dictionary.

 `fixMessageListener` that's passed when `Engine` is created is a main entry point to your application.
 The idea is practically identical to Quickfix's `quickfix.Application`.
-In FIXYou case each time a new FIX message is received onFixMessage method is invoked.
+In FIXYou case each time a new non admin FIX message is received onFixMessage method is invoked.

 To send fix message from your application use `FIXYouNetty.sendMessage`, for example
 ```java